THERE’S MUCH TO EXPLORE WHEN YOU FIND THE RIGHT HOBBY

 Gardening is not only therapeutic for someone like me who needs time away from everything but it offers food for our family.

-This year instead of planing flowers in our flower pots I planted herbs galore along with strawberries, stevia, tomatoes, peppers and beans.
+This year instead of planting flowers in our flower pots I planted herbs galore along with strawberries, stevia, tomatoes, peppers, and beans.